anhinga/fluid/AtPartyTalk.md

 We have implemented 3 very different dataflow architectures in Project Fluid.
 In each case, it only took hundreds of lines of rather vanilla object-oriented code.
+(We used Processing, but almost any language would do equally well.)

 May 2015 experiments: bipartite graph of data nodes and transform nodes.
 Also controllers associated with transform nodes.